 Start by simply teaching what types of things happen in the beginning, middle, and end.
 Teach students how to find them and what to look for!

 Try a class anchor chart to kick off your story structure unit.
 On this anchor chart, write about what happens in the beginning, middle, and end.
 Then, take three very popular and well-known stories from the class and write a quick BME explanation of each on Post-it notes.
 That way, the students can associate a story from prior knowledge to the BME.
 Or read one story a day and as a class, fill out the BME, and put them on the Post-it notes.
-This can also carry-over and help with student writing when it comes to narratives!
+This can also carry over and help with student writing when it comes to narratives!

 Teach the events that happen in the beginning, middle, and end in isolation.
 Play hypothetical situations out for each story you read during this unit where the beginning, middle, or end never happened.

 One way to isolate the beginning, middle, and end events is to have students read a text and follow up with writing what three main events happen in each specific part.
-This freebie from Mandy is a great way for more advanced writers to show that.

 3. Teach different types of text.

-The 3rd grade standard suggests using stories, poems, and plays.
+The 3rd-grade standard suggests using stories, poems and plays.
 Use a variety of these things when teaching how to find the beginning, middle, and end and the events that happen within them.
-This is very important when it comes to referring to the text because common core wants students to refer to specific stanzas, scenes, and chapters.
+This is very important when it comes to referring to the text because Common Core wants students to refer to specific stanzas, scenes, and chapters.

 These are also included in my RL3.5 pack.
 On the left, there is a poem, followed up with task card questions.
 On the right is another poem sample with questions.